 The Student Wellbeing Team is a multi-disciplinary team made up of counsellors, mental health practitioners, chaplains, and other practitioners who are all highly skilled and experienced in recognising how emotional and mental health difficulties can affect your time whilst at university.
 We offer a range of support to meet your individual needs and appointments are available at both campuses.

 To arrange your first appointment with us, please complete our online registration form via MyHub.
-You will be booked a wellbeing appointment following your registration, which will give you the chance to talk about your concerns and identify what further support you may need.
+Following your registration you will be able to self-book a wellbeing initial consultation, which will give you the chance to talk about your concerns and identify what further support you may need.
 This may be counselling within the service, meeting a mental health worker for some short term advice and guidance or getting a range of tools, resources and information for you to help yourself.

 If you are having difficulty registering with our service please email us at firstname.lastname@example.org with your username and contact details and we will contact you.